coenm/Z85e/README.md

 | Beta | not yet |
 | Final | not yet |
 | :--- | :--- |

+# Z85e
+Originally, Z85 only encodes blocks of 4 bytes.
+To allow blocks of all lengths this library introduces Z85e (extended).

+## Goals
+- Z85e uses the same output characters as Z85;
+- Z85e encodes an input byte array (with a length multiple of 4) exactly the same as Z85;
+- Z85e decodes an input string (with a length multiple of 5) exactly the same as Z85;

 # Example encoding Z85